rafapirotto/memcached/README.md

 * `[noreply]` is an optional string that removes the reply from the server

+Note: the cas command is equal to the previous but with an extra parameter `<unique_cas_key>` which is a unique 64-bit integer
 After the previous has been sent, the server will be expecting data in the following fashion:

 `<data>\r\n`